MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-powershell-install.md

 - **Run Powershell in an elevated command prompt**.

 - **PowerShell Gallery access** <br>
   You need access to the [PowerShell Gallery](https://www.powershellgallery.com).
 The gallery is the central repository for PowerShell content.
-The **PowerShellGet** module contains cmdlets for discovering, installing, updating, and publishing PowerShell artifacts such as modules, DSC resources, role capabilities, and scripts from the PowerShell Gallery and other private repositories.
+The **PowerShellGet** module contains cmdlets for discovering, installing, updating, and publishing PowerShell artifacts.
+Examples of these artifacts are modules, DSC resources, role capabilities, and scripts from the PowerShell Gallery and other private repositories.
 If you're using PowerShell in a disconnected scenario, you must retrieve resources from a machine with a connection to the internet and store them in a location accessible to your disconnected machine.

 ## 2. Validate the PowerShell Gallery accessibility